serverless-heaven/serverless-webpack/README.md

 }
 ```

-All the stats config can be found in [webpack's documentation](https://webpack.js.org/configuration/stats/)
+All the stats config can be found in [webpack's documentation][link-webpack-stats]

 ### Node modules / externals